devops-surya/devops-training/FEB-2023/Maven_Jenkins/Maven_jenkins.md

 # Jenkins:
-* Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
+* Jenkins is an open source __continuous integration/continuous delivery and deployment__ (CI/CD) automation software DevOps tool written in the Java programming language.
 It is used to implement CI/CD workflows, called pipelines.
-* Jenkins is a ci/cd tool
+* Jenkins is a CI/CD tool
-* ci -- continous integration
+    * ***CI (Continous integration)*** : Continuous Integration is the practice of merging code changes into a shared repository frequently and automatically verifying that the resulting code builds, tests, and integrates successfully.
-* cd -- continous delivery / continous deployment
+    * ***CD -- Continous Delivery / Continous Deployment*** :
+        * **Continous Delivery** : Continuous Delivery is a software development practice that aims to make the release process more efficient and reliable by automating the entire software delivery pipeline.
+The idea is to ensure that code changes are always in a releasable state and can be deployed to production at any time.
+Continuous Delivery typically involves a continuous integration process that compiles and tests the code, followed by an automated deployment process that deploys the built artifacts to a staging environment.
+Once the code has been successfully tested in the staging environment, it can be promoted to the production environment.
+        * **Continous Deployment** : Continuous Deployment, on the other hand, is a practice where every code change that passes the automated tests is automatically deployed to production.
+This means that any changes made to the code are automatically released to the users without any human intervention.
+Continuous Deployment is a more advanced version of Continuous Delivery and is generally suitable for organizations with high release frequency and the ability to handle fast feedback loops.

 ## Basic flow of devops :
 ![preview](../images/jenkins1.png)